AbdullahM0hamed/SalahTimes/README.md

 ## Thanks

 To:
-  - @Thunderbolt-Blue for the original design on which this app is based
+  - [Thunderbolt-Blue](https://github.com/Thunderbolt-Blue) for the original design on which this app is based
   - My sister for the logo (though I plan to add several others for the sake of choice)